IBM/dbb/Pipeline/PackageBuildOutputs/README.md

                                                  file.
 (Optional)
   -verb,--verbose                                Flag to provide more log output.
 (Optional) -il,--includeLogs                              Comma-separated list of files/patterns
-                                                 from the USS build workspace
+                                                 from the USS build workspace -ae,--addExtension                             Flag to add the deploy type extension to the member in the package tar file.
+(Optional)

   Optional Artifactory Upload opts: